yorshka20/koa-demo/README.md

 pnpm prisma migrate --name init
 ```

-> !IMPORTANT: since we have already migrated the verceldb to sync with our prisma scheme, this step can be skipped.
+> !IMPORTANT: since we have already migrated the verceldb to sync with our prisma scheme, this step can be **skipped**.

 we use a [vercel PostgreSQL](https://vercel.com/dashboard/stores) in this project. the verceldb is free but limited, so there may be updates if we run out of the resource in verceldb.

-Updating will be made by change the `.env` file.
+Updating will be made by change the `.env` file content.

 ### start the server

-after doing the above procedures, now you can launch the server by running:
+after doing the above procedures, you can launch the server by running:

 ```
 pnpm dev